 - David thought he had got away with his sin, it was all a big secret.
 He never considered that his sin would have consequences until the Lord sent Nathan to speak to him.
 Only then did he repent.
 But much as he confessed, he still had to live with the consequence of his sin, the mess he created meant that his child died.
 (2 Sam 12)

-- We don’t know how Rahab became a prostitute, she did have family.
+- We don’t know how Rahab became a prostitute, but we know she did have family.
 As a result of her lifestyle, she lived on the edge of society, in the city wall, one step away from complete rejection.
 Now God’s people camped outside and she had heard about what this God can do, everybody was afraid.
-She also knew how she lived, there was a good chance she would be killed along with all her people.
+She also knew how she lived her life, there was a good chance she would be killed along with all her people.

 But we serve a God that is all about making a new start.

-Nature: There is a new day after a dark night.
+- Nature: There is a new day after a dark night.
 A spring after a winter.
 A seed after death.
 Out of droughts come new growth.
 In desserts, we find streams.
-Nature believes in a new start.
+Nature shows us that God makes new starts in nature.

-Salvation: Is all about making a new start.
-Out of sin, ruled by death, we are given life, eternal life.
+- Salvation: Is all about making a new start.
+Out of sin, ruled by death, we are given life in Jesus, eternal life.
 Accepting Jesus and turning away from our old life, to embrace the new life (2 Cor 5:17) is all about making a new start in life.

-Jesus life: In all his dealings with people while he was on earth, he did not just come to teach the truth and die on the cross, many people got a new start.
+- Jesus life: In all his dealings with people while he was on earth, He did not just come to teach the truth and die on the cross, many people received a new start.
 He healed the sick, raised the dead, strengthened the lame, gave sight to the blind, straitened the crooked, set the captive free, and fed the hungry.
-All these people had a new start; “go and sin no more” was the ready, set, go to a new start.
-He took individuals and groups of people and set them in a new direction.
+All these people had a new start.
+The words “go and sin no more” was the “ready, set, go” to a new start.
+He took individuals and groups of people and set them in a new direction for their lives.

-Dealings with us: Both in scripture and even in our lives, we have had that experience of making a new start.
-People who have had their lives totally destroyed, have been able to make a new start with the help of Jesus and totally turn their lives around.
+- In God’s dealings with us: Both in scripture and even in our lives, we have had that experience of making a new start.
+People who have had their lives totally destroyed, have been able, with the help of Jesus, to make a new start and totally turn their lives around.

 2 Sam 22:21 MSG “God made my life complete when I placed all the pieces before Him.
 When I cleaned up my act, he gave me a fresh start.”